nats-io/natscli/README.md

 ## Super Cluster observation

-NATS publish a number of events and have a Request/Reply API that expose a wealth of internal information about the state of the network.
+NATS publish a number of events and have a Request-Reply API that expose a wealth of internal information about the state of the network.

 For most of these features you will need a [System Account](https://docs.nats.io/nats-server/configuration/sys_accounts)